Alcohol Effects on the Liver

 There are three alcohol liver diseases: alcohol toxic hepatitis is an acute illness while fatty liver disease (obesity) and liver cirrhosis are chronic.
 The form of the disease is determined by its progression – whether the disease has developed over a few days, months or years.

-This disease occurs after prolonged (months, sometimes several months) alcohol use.
-Symptoms of the disease are feeling unwell, decreased appetite or loss of appetite, high temperature, jaundice, confusion.
+This disease occurs after prolonged (months, sometimes several months) alcohol use or acutely it may also appear during periods of binge drinking Symptoms of the disease are feeling unwell, decreased appetite or loss of appetite, high temperature, jaundice, confusion.
 Alcohol hepatitis is curable.
-If a person stops drinking and starts treatment, this condition is reversible in 75% of cases.
+If a person stops drinking and starts treatment, this condition is reversible.
 However, the disease may progress to liver cirrhosis.